JerryX2021/SQL/SQL Server Management Studio.md

 ![image](https://user-images.githubusercontent.com/76986018/144707154-d42881fe-038f-4506-8ae1-b09666f3ec77.png)
 10. The acquired sources seem to have a relation with diagnosis_date as well.
 Let's have a look.
 Query the number of cases by acquisition source, 'Group by' diagnosis date'.
 It produces a table with two columns, 'diagnosis_date' and 'Travel overseas' for example.
 ![image](https://user-images.githubusercontent.com/76986018/144707983-1de4ca25-bdc1-4ba1-9726-33f0ff2aadac.png)
-11. It would be good to have query results from each acquisition source 'JOIN' to be a mega table, including five columns which are 'diagnosis_date' and four acquisition source.
+11. It would be good to have query results from each acquisition source 'JOIN' to be a mega table, including five columns which are 'diagnosis_date' and four acquisition sources.
 Let's see how achieve that.
+DECLARE @StartDate DATE = '20200125'
+  , @EndDate DATE = '20211127';

+WITH new_table AS
+(
+SELECT  DATEADD(DAY, nbr - 1, @StartDate) AS 'diagnosis_date'
+FROM    ( SELECT    ROW_NUMBER() OVER ( ORDER BY c.object_id ) AS nbr
+          FROM      sys.columns c
+        ) nbrs
+WHERE   nbr - 1 <= DATEDIFF(DAY, @StartDate, @EndDate)
+),

 12. Use Power BI to visualize the query results.